History of Iran; Pre-Islam & Post-Islam

 Tal-i Malyan CultureKerman5,500 – 4,200 years ago

-In this age, large cities emerged and trade networks expanded.
-Civilizations invented monumental architecture.
-This era ushered a remarkable age of prosperity for civilizations in the Iranian Plateau.
-The Indo-Aryan tribes started a slow process of migration to the Iranian plateau during this period.
-In addition, The Medes rose to power during this period but left no records of their history.
+Large cities emerged, trade networks expanded, and civilizations invented monumental architecture.
+This era ushered in a remarkable age of prosperity for civilizations on the Iranian Plateau.
+During this period, the Indo-Aryan tribes slowly migrated to the plateau.
+In addition, the Medes rose to power but left no records of their history.

 Culture